Home

 Rules Rules Rules

-When you are selling rental property, there are certain rules that must be followed.
+When you are selling a rental property, there are certain rules that must be followed.
 I can only give you some examples, as these rules will vary, depending where the property is located.
 So, here are some examples.

 • Tenant(s) must be given 12 or 24 hour written notice of a potential buyer showing.